The Character of Place

 A majority of the hands on application studies will be done on site in a variety of locations in and around Florence.
 Participants should be prepared to walk a minimum of one to two miles a day.

-The Place as Jewelry and/or Sculpture, offers participants the opportunity to create works from items collected and gathered while interacting with our surroundings.
+The program offers participants the opportunity to create works from items collected and gathered while interacting with our surroundings.
 A scrap of tin is only that, until you pick it up and offer it a moment when it can have a new life as a character from a memory in a moment from your experiences.

 This program is meant to explore how we view the items that we often pass by.
 Working with very minimal tools and additional materials we will create pieces of wearable and non- wearable sculpture that focus on found objects.
 Each piece will have the potential to carry with it the story of the object; where it was found, what the creator had done that day, why they were in that location, what they were feeling, smelling, ect..
 Simultaneously we will be allowing the found objects to become characters and enter into roles of intimate personal importance, as keepers of memory.
 Demonstrations will provide technical support and material explorations.
 Participants should expect to leave with a large collection of material experiments as well as several finished works.